Sites of Interest

 Simmer for about 15 minutes to marry up all the flavors, then serve hot.
 Serve with brown rice and some naan bread.
 Naan bread is really good but it can make you hungry so go easy on it.

 This recipe makes about 4 servings.
 It can be served by itself, but is best when served over brown rice.
-This isn’t exactly a core food because it is made with a dairy product (yogurt) but it is still good for keeping your weight down.
+This isn’t exactly a core food because it is made with a dairy product (yogurt) but it is still good.
 It is made with good, whole, natural foods.

 Ingredients: